-Destination Research analyses visitor data at the LGA level for data provided by Tourism Research Australia (TRA) in the NVS and IVS surveys for domestic and international visitors.
+Destination Research delivers simple and relevant analysis of visitor data at the local government, and regional level.
+We use data provided by Tourism Research Australia (TRA) in the NVS and IVS surveys to assess domestic and international visitors.

 - Our Tourism Monitor Report provides analysis relevant to the LGA (local government area) across 10 variables:

 - Visitor nights and average length of stay